Try this knock-off Chili’s Chicken Bacon Ranch Quesadillas Recipe! We made it healthier and yummier! Learn how to make it today! So yum!

 I was excited to try peppered bacon in this recipe to see how it fared as opposed to our normal turkey bacon.
 I will say, though, in price tag comparison alone, it’s much more expensive than what we normally buy (however, it is, also, twice the size, at 24oz instead of 12oz).
 Still, I’d only consider buying this for special occasions/special recipes.
 Perhaps a peppered bacon-wrapped filet mignon for an anniversary dinner or birthday?

-Like this recipe?
-Try my Jalapeño Chicken Bacon Ranch Quesadillas Recipe here!
+Related post: Jalapeño Chicken Bacon Ranch Quesadillas Recipe!

 Chicken Bacon Ranch Quesadillas Recipe